 - Select domain to manage and click Configure button

 - Check your website is operational via SSL (https://yourdomain.com).
-To reconfigure Nginx, click the N logo in the top left corner
+If your website does not load due to a redirect loop, reconfigure Nginx to disable the 'redirect_to_ssl'.
+To reconfigure Nginx, click the XtendWeb logo in the top of the page (see the above screenshot)